-1989-1993 First Treatment Acquisition Attempt - Hanford Waste Vitrification Plant: High level waste will be vitrified, pretreatment in existing B plant, and low activity waste to be grouted.
-Construction to begin in July 1991 and hot operations in December 1999.
-Started failing in first three months due to overarching USDOE budget.
-Eventually it was decided that B plant was not appropriate location for pretreatment.

-1993 Second Treatment Acquisition Attempt - Big Hanford Waste Vitrification Plant: Now both high and low level waste were to be vitrified and a new pretreatment facility needed.
-The resulting low level vitrified line would be a 200 ton/day facility.
-High level waste construction was to be started by June 2002 and operational in 2009 and low level vitrified construction was to be started by December 1997 and operational by June 2005.
-This attempt was killed within months in favor of a new contracting approach of privatization.
+- 1989-1993 First Treatment Acquisition Attempt Hanford Waste Vitrification Plant: High level waste will be vitrified, pretreatment in existing B plant, and low activity waste to be grouted.
+Construction was to begin in July 1991 and hot operations was to begin in December 1999.
+This effort started failing in first three months due to overarching USDOE budget.
+Eventually it was decided that B plant was not appropriate location for pretreatment because it could not be retrofitted to operate within simple regulations of double-containment of hazardous waste. - 1993 Second Treatment Acquisition Attempt Big Hanford Waste Vitrification Plant: Now both high and low activity waste were to be vitrified and a new pretreatment facility needed.
+The resulting low activity vitrified line would be a 200 ton/day facility.
+High level waste construction was to be started by June 2002 and operational in 2009 and low activity vitrified construction was to be started by December 1997 and operational by June 2005.
+This attempt was killed within months in favor of a new contracting and funding approach of privatization.